Cultural Anthropology (journal)

 Cultural Anthropology is a quarterly peer-reviewed academic journal published by the American Anthropological Association on behalf of the Society for Cultural Anthropology.
 It was established in 1986 and covers emerging areas of anthropology.
 In 2014, it became open access.
-The editors-in-chief are Dominic Boyer, James D. Faubion, and Cymene Howe (Rice University).
+Since 2022, it has been edited by a collective, composed of Matilde Córdoba Azcárate, Alberto Corsín Jiménez, Julia Elyachar, Joanne Nucho, AbdouMaliq Simone, Manuel Tironi, and Ather Zia.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social & Behavioral Sciences, Scopus, and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2013 impact factor of 1.606.